Infertility: 4 key ways to emotional healing

 The wonderful thing is, that when you have really found ways to grieve your losses, then even though some of that grief may always be in you, you will also be likely to find a new, lighter relationship with your feelings.

-Four keys to healing: self-compassion, connection, creativity and counselling
+Four key ways to healing: self-compassion, connection, creativity and counselling

 You are dealing with things that are at times incredibly hard, and it’s very important to learn to give yourself the deep inner support of self-compassion.
 You can find lots of free resources online; and most counsellors and psychotherapists will be able to help you with this, too.